Murders of Harry and Megan Tooze: Jonathan Jones emerges as a suspect

 Jones' alibi for the day of the murders was that he had taken that Monday off to look for new office premises for his marketing business in Orpington, meeting with estate agents.
 However, after making enquiries around Orpington, police found no witnesses who could substantiate this alibi and found no estate agents who said they had seen or spoken to him that day.
 It was discovered that the return trip from Orpington to Llanharry and back would have taken a maximum of seven hours by car or train, giving Jones enough time to commit the murders that day.

-Jones claimed to have had a conversation with a lift engineer at his flat at around 1:30 pm on the day of the murders, but the lift engineer and two others working that day recalled no such conversation and reported being out for lunch at that time.
-Further undermining the alibi was that Jones had failed to return a rented videotape that was due back at a shop along the route he claimed to have walked that day, and because the exact time frame the experts suggested the murders took place (between 1:30 and 3:00 pm) were the exact times Jones stated he was at home.
+Jones claimed to have had a conversation with a lift engineer at his flat at around 13:30 on the day of the murders, but the lift engineer and two others working that day recalled no such conversation and reported being out for lunch at that time.
+Further undermining the alibi was that Jones had failed to return a rented videotape that was due back at a shop along the route he claimed to have walked that day, and because the exact time frame the experts suggested the murders took place (between 13:30 and 15:00) were the exact times Jones stated he was at home.
 Cheryl would later admit to police that Jones wasn't home when she returned from work that evening, and that she could not tell whether he had been in the flat that day or not.
 Jones subsequently admitted that he had lied and that he had not made any inquiries with estate agents that day.

 When Cheryl had become concerned about her parents not answering the phone that evening, she asked Jonathan to drive the 200 mi to Llanharry to check up on them, purportedly unable to go herself as she had to work the following morning.
-He set off between 10:00 and 11:00 pm, and at 1:00 am he called Cheryl to say that he was still 66 mi short of the farm at Leigh Delamere services on the M4.
-Jones did not arrive until 3:00 am, claiming that the weather had slowed him down, at which time he was told by officers that the bodies had been found.
+He set off between 22:00 and 23:00, and at 01:00 he called Cheryl to say that he was still 66 mi short of the farm at Leigh Delamere services on the M4.
+Jones did not arrive until 03:00, claiming that the weather had slowed him down, at which time he was told by officers that the bodies had been found.
 Police reported that he showed a "strange reaction" when informed of the murders.
 Police became suspicious at the length of Jones' journey, which was far longer than it should have taken.
 They believed that Jones had disposed of clothing and the murder weapon during the drive.

 After questioning both Jonathan and Cheryl, police felt that both were withholding and/or fabricating information and said that Cheryl had been dodging almost every question asked of her.
 The decision was made to arrest and charge Jonathan two months after the murder.